FedeClaudi/Term.jl/docs/src/ren/layout_rens.md

 # Layout renderables

-In this section we'll look at a few renderable types that are useful layout elements: they can be used to insert lines to demarkate different section, create some space or even as place holders for when you want to create a layout but don't have some content yet.
+In this section we'll look at a few renderable types that are useful layout elements: they can be used to insert lines to demarcate different section, create some space or even as place holders for when you want to create a layout but don't have some content yet.

 !!! note "Layout syntax"
     Here we make use of the layout operators `*` and `/` to horizontally and vertically stack renderables.
 Have a look at the `Layout` section for more details!